android-la64/rust/src/tools/cargo/src/doc/src/reference/config.md

 * Environment: `CARGO_TARGET_<triple>_RUSTFLAGS`

 Passes a set of custom flags to the compiler for this `<triple>`.
-The value may be a array of strings or a space-separated string.
+The value may be an array of strings or a space-separated string.

 See [`build.rustflags`](#buildrustflags) for more details on the different ways to specific extra flags.